alphagov/locate-api/README.md

 The importer project, https://github.com/alphagov/location-data-importer , transforms this data into a mongo database, which underpins the services described below.

-Full details of the source data are contained in the importer project, and the docs folder has all the PDFs that the OS made available.
+Full details of the source data are contained in the importer project, in the docs folder.

 ## Usage